Variable and Type Summary

 Static Typing (e.g., Java)

-- Variables must declare type
+- Variables must declare their type at compile time

 - Type checking done at compile time

-- Type cannot change after declaration
+- Variable type cannot change after declaration

 - Example:

-int x = 1; x = "hello"
+int x = 1; x = "hello";

-is invalid
+is invalid (compile error)

 Strong vs Weak Typing

-Strong Typing
+- Strong Typing

 - Enforces strict type rules

-- Ensures type safety
+- Ensures type safety at runtime

-- Prevents implicit type conversions
+- Prevents unsafe implicit type conversions

-Weak Typing
+- Weak Typing

 - More permissive with type rules

-- Allows implicit type conversions
+- Allows potentially unsafe implicit type conversions

 Java Primitive Types